Dubailand

-Dubailand is an entertainment complex being built in Dubai, United Arab Emirates, which is owned by Tatweer (which belongs to Dubai Holding).
-When announced in 2003 it was one of the most ambitious leisure developments ever proposed anywhere in the world costing $64.3 billion, but development has been severely impacted by global recession and Dubai's financial crisis.
-The development was put on hold in 2008 but resumed in mid-2013.
-Updates in 2013 show that $55 billion has been raised towards the works.
+Dubailand was an entertainment complex planned to be built in Dubai, United Arab Emirates, which was owned by Tatweer (which belongs to Dubai Holding).
+When announced in 2003 it was one of the most ambitious leisure developments ever proposed anywhere in the world costing $64.3 billion.
+The development was put on hold in 2008, due to the 2008 financial crisis, Great Recession, and the Dubai housing crash in 2009, but resumed in mid-2013.
+Updates in 2013 showed that $55 billion had been raised towards the works.

+Some projects were cancelled, although Dubailand has since become the name of an entertainment district in Dubai where some of the planned projects for the Dubailand complex have opened.
+Other projects are being built and are planned to open in 2025.